Introduction to designing a virtual collaborative, intercultural exchange process (autumn 2024)

 Participants will also gain first-hand experience with the tools covered in the training through collaborative, action-oriented assignments and exercises focussing on the design and implementation of VIS projects.
 By the end of the training, participants should be able to design and facilitate a VIS project including a sustained student exchange that promotes group-learning, encourages 21st-Century skill building like reflection and self-awareness, and creates a space for deep learning.

 Are you interested?
-Then register before 1 September by filling in the form below.
-You can choose from an English or Dutch training on four Tuesday afternoons: September 19, 26, October 3 and 10 from 15:00 to 17:00 (language offered depending on registration).
-Or an English training on four Thursday mornings: September 21, 28, October 5 and 12 from 10:00 to 12:00.
+Then register before 6 September, 2024.
+You can choose from an English training on four Tuesday afternoons: September 17, 24, October 1 and 8 from 15:00 to 17:00 or an Dutch or English training on four Thursday mornings: September 19, 26, October 3 and 10 from 10:00 to 12:00 (language offered depending on registration).
 Participation is free of charge, with a valid VIS ID.
 We look forward to your participation!

 Please note that only one person from each VIS project may attend one of the available training courses for teachers.
 So consider carefully which training course interests you.
 If you want to register, keep your VIS project ID at hand.